cambsull/cambsull/README.md

 ## ⚡ Quick info:

-#### 🕹️ I recently released a JavaScript-based library for the Steam Web API as an NPM package, which has now been downloaded over 200 times!
+#### 🕹️ I released a JavaScript-based library for the Steam Web API as an NPM package, which has now been downloaded over 200 times!
 The [repo can be found here](https://github.com/cambsull/SteamWebAPILibrary), and the [NPM package is available here](https://www.npmjs.com/package/swalib).

-#### 🐦 I also recently worked with a team of developers to [build a website](https://lewistoncbc.netlify.app) for a local chapter of the Audubon Society, enabling the 61,000 residents of that area to easily connect with their local organization!
+#### 🐦 I also worked with a team of developers to [build a website](https://lewistoncbc.netlify.app) for a local chapter of the Audubon Society, enabling the 61,000 residents of that area to easily connect with their local organization!

-#### 👩‍🍳 I just started [building an app that uses the Edamam API](https://github.com/cambsull/adhdRecipeFinder) to search for recipes, and then sorts them based on an algorithm that takes into account the type of dish, the total number of ingredients, and the total preparation time.
+#### 👩‍🍳 I recently started [building an app that uses the Edamam API](https://github.com/cambsull/adhdRecipeFinder) to search for recipes, and then sorts them based on an algorithm that takes into account the type of dish, the total number of ingredients, and the total preparation time.
 This app is designed for neurodivergent people who want to be able to quickly locate recipes based on their relative complexity and time needed to cook them!

 #### ✉️ The best way to reach me is [through my LinkedIn](https://www.linkedin.com/in/cambria-sullivan-ab3647a6/).